Last Updated on June 14, 2022 by Jeremy

 When it comes to picking raspberries, there is no farm better than Triple B berry farm in Monongahela, PA.

-This 400 acre estate is known for far and wide for its berry picking, and we've always had great luck finding the fruit here during the season.
+This 400-acre estate is known far and wide for its berry picking, and we've always had great luck finding the fruit here during the season.

 Bach, Beethoven, and Brunch

-We are featuring several Citi Park events in our weekend guide series, and one of our favorites is the Bach, Beethoven, and Brunch in Mellon Park that takes place on Sunday mornings in the summer months.
+We are featuring several Citi Park events monthly Pittsburgh guides, and one of our favorites is the Bach, Beethoven, and Brunch in Mellon Park that takes place on Sunday mornings in the summer months from 10:30 am to noon.

 In this event, a different local ensemble, including the likes of the Pittsburgh Philharmonic, Allegheny Brass Band, Aeolian Winds, and more, performs a classical music concert each Sunday.
 The non-alcoholic mimosas, however, are on you.